 In this study, we have demonstrated how catastrophe (cat) models, as commonly used in the insurance and reinsurance industries, can be used to quantify climate change loss(es) and damage(s), fulfilling a key need to make urgent progress in this arena of international climate policy.
 With a focus on the impact of climate change on inland flood risk in three Global South regions - Chikwawa in Malawi, Hanoi in Vietnam, and Cagayan in the Philippines - and three exposure types - residential buildings, agricultural crops, and population - we have shown the ability and potential flexibility of cat models to quantify impacts for economic and non-economic loss and damage.
-Their utility is chiefly in their ready-made risk framework, which incorporates hazard, exposure, and vulnerability and generates a range of metrics to explore the impacts of extreme events.
+Their utility is chiefly in their range of metrics to explore the impacts of extreme events.
 Unlike direct use of climate model output, cat models create a multi-thousand-year representation of the climate of interest, meaning that their metrics can reflect the weighted impact of a spectrum of extreme events or focus in on different ends of the extreme event distributions.
 The change in these metrics between simulations of different climates can be used to quantify loss and damage, as well as guide and evaluate adaptation and disaster risk resilience measures.